Bob Moore's Coding Tips

 Alec's Red

 An oldy but goody, the hybrid tea rose Alec's Red.
-Very variable flower shape, prone to stem sag due to large blooms (and bloom rot if it's wet), but the powerful scent makes up for all that.
+Very variable flower shape, prone to stem sag due to large blooms (and balls like crazy, so keep an eye out for brown petals and pull 'em off), but the powerful scent makes up for all that.
 The colour here isn't quite right, Nikon digicams tend to over-emphasise red tones in any picture and make everything reddish look a little "flourescent".

 Gertrude Jekyll